Is a laptop bag separate from hand luggage?

 Now that we’ve covered the basics of what is considered as hand luggage, we can move on to whether a laptop bag falls under this category, or if it’s considered a personal item.

-Can I Bring a Laptop Bag on a Plane?
+Can I bring a laptop bag on a plane?

-Absolutely, you can bring a laptop bag on a plane!
-However, it’s important to understand how it fits into your allowed baggage.
 Airlines generally split hand luggage into two categories: your main carry-on luggage and a smaller personal item.
-Here’s the deal: your laptop bag can be considered as either, depending on its size and the airline’s policies.
+Your laptop bag can be considered as either, depending on its size and the airline’s policies.

-For instance, on airlines like American and United, you’re usually allowed one carry-on bag and one personal item – and a laptop bag can count as either, but not as an extra piece.
-This means you can’t carry a personal item, a carry-on, and a separate laptop bag all at once.
-So,two bags rather than 3 carry on bags.
+On airlines like American and United, you’re allowed one carry-on bag and one personal item – and a laptop bag can count as either, but not as an extra piece.

 The spectrum of bags considered hand luggage is broad, ranging from backpacks to duffel bags, fanny packs, purses, tote bags, and, of course, laptop bags.
-Whether it’s personal items or carry-ons, most airlines have a variety of acceptable bag types.

 Examples of airline hand luggage policies